Web Quality Index

 About

 Web Quality Index is a public registry.
-Every website on the open web has a score between 0 and 100, computed from 86 factors across security, performance, SEO, AI-readiness, privacy, accessibility, brand presence, and email health.
+Every website on the open web has a score between 0 and 100, computed from 98 factors across security, performance, seo, ai-readiness, privacy, accessibility, brand presence, and email health.
 Methodology is published in full and versioned.
-Scores update within 24 hours of a fix.
+Scores update within 24 hours of a fix, or instantly via on-demand rescan.

 Most quality measurements live behind paid tools or proprietary algorithms.
 We think a public site’s technical, structural, and trust posture should be inspectable by anyone.
 WQI is the registry layer for that idea.